 There’s recently been an influx of approvals involving bad credit and the market only seems to be expanding.
 The good news is that the number of lenders willing to work with bad credit applicants is also growing.

-Bad credit mortgage brokers typically specialise in the following:
+Mortgage advisors that understand bad credit typically specialise in the following:

 - Arrears & Late payments